adamwan-nexplore/guidebook-nxp-hk/what-we-share/microservices.md

 - Business domain - focus on one business function
 - Own state - the state can only *manipulate* by itself
 - Size - meaningless
-- Flexibility / Alignment of Architecture & Organization - reduce Work Fiction
+- Flexibility / Alignment of Architecture & Organization - reduce Work Friction

 ## Relationship with Software-oriented Architecture
 - The alternative approach to Monolithic architecture